 Common Names: milk thistle, Mary thistle, holy thistle

-- Silymarin is considered to be the main component of milk thistle seeds, but the terms “milk thistle” and “silymarin” often are used interchangeably.
+- The terms “milk thistle” and “silymarin” are often used interchangeably.

-- Historically, people have used milk thistle for liver disorders, such as hepatitis and cirrhosis, and gallbladder problems.
+- Historically, people have used milk thistle for liver disorders and gallbladder problems.

 How Much Do We Know?

 - We know little about whether milk thistle is effective in people, as only a few well-designed clinical studies have been conducted.

 What Have We Learned?

 - Results from clinical trials of milk thistle for liver diseases have been conflicting or haven’t been clinically meaningful.
 Some of the studies have been of poor quality, too.

 - Although some studies have shown positive results on milk thistle for people with chronic hepatitis C virus (HCV) infection, the overall research does not show a benefit.

 - A small number of studies have suggested that milk thistle extract might be beneficial for diabetes, but the conclusions about its effectiveness are not definite.